 Please note that the reporting of any potential quality of care concerns is in addition to any mandatory reporting of critical incidents or child

 abuse as required by law or applicable rules and regulations.
 Please refer to your provider agreement for details.
 If you have additional question, please call us.

 Providers are responsible for maintaining confidential medical records that are current, detailed and organized.
 Comprehensive records help facilitate communication, coordination and continuity of care, as well as effective treatment.
 We may perform patient record audit/chart reviews to assure compliance with our standards.
-For the specific requirements, see section 3 of the Provider Manual.
+For the specific requirements, see Section 3 of the Provider Manual here.